eighttrigrams/tsfun/README.md

 *tsfun* revolves around dealing with these data structures and views on them and provide various functions which operate on these abstractions.

+Leafs in any of these structures can be of types `number`, `string`, `boolean`, `null`, `undefined`.
+Class instances of anything other than Array or Object (which are assumed to be created via literals) are treated as illegal arguments generally.

 Note: We ignore the *JavaScript* `Map` collection and the *TypeScript* `Record` type.

 ## Function reference